 The sad status quo

 It is sad but true that most of the music videos we post on Electrozombies are only found by accident or hard research.
-Very often it happens that we find great bands on YouTube, who have been online for many months or even years, and vegetate with perhaps 89 views.
+Very often it happens that we find great bands on YouTube, who have been online for many months or even years, and vegetate with perhaps 89 views because they don’t rank with the right keywords.

-Why?
-Because the band did not use the description or tags provided by YouTube.
+Why they don’t get traffic?
+Because the band did not use the description, keywords or tags provided by YouTube.
 Even the title is sometimes insufficient.
 It is quite a pity to see that music videos are produced with a lot of blood, sweat and passion and then bands do not care about the right marketing to reach their audience.

-With this article I hope to change that and to give all bands and musicians a guideline to generate more viewers and fans.
+With this article, I hope to change that and to give all bands and musicians a guideline to generate more traffic, viewers and fans.

 Step 1: Follow the path of your fans

-Earlier, when there was music television, we found more or less new music through the videos.
+Earlier, when there was music television, we found more or less relevant new music through the videos.
 However, that was a rather passive act from the perspective of a music fan.
 Today music fans have to actively search!
 For example, by visiting webzines like Electrozombies or directly entering search terms on YouTube.
+And YouTube is similar to Google – it’s a simple search engine for videos.
 And here you should ask yourself the first question.

 How do music fans search for music if they don’t know your band name yet?